web-platform-tests/rfcs/rfcs/tentative_testdriver_methods.md

 # RFC 226: Tentative testdriver methods

 ## Summary
-Allow tentative methods to be added to testdriver.js that are not yet included in the WebDriver or WebDriver BiDi specifications.
+Allow tentative methods to be added to testdriver.js which use WebDriver endpoints not yet defined in a specification.
 This should only be allowed where there is consensus between multiple browser vendors and where there is clear progress towards a specification.

 ## Background